Asylum seekers

 HC2 certificates (full help with health costs)

+If you are an asylum seeker or a refugee living in Scotland, you have the right to NHS healthcare while you are here.
 This briefing tells you how to get full help with your healthcare expenses.

 Aspen Card Problems